 This new production is by Krzysztof Warlikowski, one of the most fascinating directors of his generation, whose Don Carlos was presented in the last Palace Opera & Ballet season.
 Here, Warlikowski liberates all the subversive power of this scorching, scandalous work.

 Please note: The Paris Opera advises that this production contains nudity and scenes that may offend some viewers.
-Viewing is thus recommended only for patrons 15 years and over.
+It has been officially classified MA15+ (Strong sexual violence and sex scenes).